 Sexual harassment is not limited to demands for sexual favors.
-It also may include such actions as: (1) sex-oriented verbal “kidding,” “teasing,” or jokes; (2) repeated offensive sexual flirtations, advances, or propositions; (3) continued or repeated verbal abuse of a sexual nature; (4) graphic or degrading comments about an individual or his or her appearance; (5) the display of sexually suggestive objects or pictures; (6) subtle pressure for sexual activity; and (7) inappropriate physical contact.
+It also may include such actions as: (1) sex-oriented verbal “kidding,” “teasing,” or jokes; (2) repeated offensive sexual flirtations, advances, or propositions; (3) continued or repeated verbal abuse of a sexual nature; (4) graphic or degrading comments about an individual or their appearance; (5) the display of sexually suggestive objects or pictures; (6) subtle pressure for sexual activity; and (7) inappropriate physical contact.

 Sexual harassment does not refer to occasional compliments of a socially acceptable nature or consensual personal and social relationships without a discriminatory employment effect.
 It refers to behavior that is not welcome and that is personally intimidating, hostile, or offensive.

-Other Unlawful Harassment or Conduct
+Further Categories of Prohibited Harassment or Conduct

 Scope of Policy

 This policy prohibiting harassment, whether sexual or of another nature, is not limited to relationships between and among employees, members, and volunteers, but also extends to interaction with attendees and vendors.
 No officer, director, member, or other volunteer shall subject any employee, member, volunteer, attendee, or vendor to sexual or other harassment of any nature, including conduct enumerated in previous section, “Further Categories of Prohibited Harassment or Conduct.”